 - Magnificent Bastard: He and Double Agent Jack use Chandler and his team to depose the fake Krays, creating a power vacuum that he can then fill.

-- Ambiguously Bi: His interest in Chandler is very subtle, but clearly romantic.
-He doesn't seem to have any other romantic interests in the series, female or male.
-His lack of steritypically camp behavior though save him from being Ambiguously Gay.
+- Ambiguously Gay: His interest in Chandler is very subtle, but clearly romantic.
+He doesn't seem to have any other romantic interests in the series.

 - Big Brother Mentor: Every member of the team tries to take this role for him to varying degrees.
 Hilariously, the one he seems to latch onto is Chandler, resulting in a very organized desk.